 Students may choose a major or minor in nearly 120 undergraduate and over 140 graduate degree programs.

-UAlbany has nine Schools and Colleges: College of Arts and Sciences, School of Business, School of Education, College of Computing and Information, College of Nanoscale Science and Engineering, Rockefeller College of Public Affairs & Policy, School of Criminal Justice, School of Social Welfare, and School of Public Health
+UAlbany has eight Schools and Colleges: College of Arts and Sciences, School of Business, School of Education, College of Computing and Information, Rockefeller College of Public Affairs & Policy, School of Criminal Justice, School of Social Welfare, and School of Public Health.